 Here’s an overview of the past, present, and future treatments for hepatitis C, starting where it all began.

 The first treatment for hepatitis C came in the 1980s, by way of a series of protein-based injections called recombinant interferon-alfa (IFNa).
 Interferons are naturally occurring proteins in the body; recombinant IFNa is the protein-based generic drug that works to mobilize the body’s natural immune system to fight disease.

-When used alone, response rates for IFNa were relatively low, helping only one-third of those with hepatitis C, and the relapse rate was very high.
+When used alone, response rates for IFNa were relatively low, helping only

 Those taking IFNa also reported side effects such as:

 - hair loss